theRealAph/ScopeLocals/README.md

     }
 }
 ```
-[_Remark_: I qualified 'dynamic scope' with 'nested' here in order to make
-it clear that the new dynamic scope lies within the original one, overriding
-it.
-We could possibly throw in the word 'shadow' instead.
-Alex has already
-brought it in via his quote from the langauge spec.
-WDYT?
-(n.b. this is the minimal option :-)]

 The syntactic structure of `where(...)` and `call(...)` means that rebinding is only visible in the nested dynamic scope introduced by `call`.
 The body of `log(...)` cannot change the binding seen by that method itself but can change the binding seen by its callees, such as the `formatter.get(...)` method.
 This guarantees a bounded lifetime for sharing of the new value.

 ###  Inheriting scoped values